jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 >
 > Democracy is memory and future

-The 32 member states of the Organization of American States (OAS) decided unanimously to name the main entrance of its headquarters in Washington, D.C. in honor of Salvador Allende Gossens.
+Outside Chile, The 32 member states of the Organization of American States (OAS) decided unanimously to name the main entrance of its headquarters in Washington, D.C. in honor of Salvador Allende Gossens.
 The inauguration ceremony on 22 September 2023 was attended by Gabriel Boric, current president of Chile.

 _[ID 782] President Salvador Allende Gossens Main Entrance at the headquarters of the Organization of American States in Washington, D.C. ([Photo](https://prensa.presidencia.cl/fotografia.aspx?id=252025) by Fernando Ramirez, Dirección de Prensa, Presidencia de la República de Chile, prensa.presidencia.cl.
 Notice: "All rights released.
 All content can be reproduced, used and downloaded, without altering it and citing the source.")_